 SAP S/4HANA Output Management: A Look at the Architecture and Tools

 Output management has changed fundamentally with SAP S/4HANA.
-This article sheds light on the most important architectural components – from the database (CDS views vs. tables) to the rules (BRF+) and the central Fiori applications.
+Therefore, this article sheds light on the most important architectural components – both the database (CDS views vs. tables) and the set of rules (BRF+) and also the central Fiori applications.
+Plus, learn more in this article by diving deeper into how the new tools work to make your processes efficient.

 Table of Contents